Vaccination Policy FAQs

 The university strictly adheres to both HIPPA and FERPA, privacy laws protecting health and educational information.
 Our testing protocols will maintain this same level of privacy and information security.

 In addition to the masking and vaccination policies, we will be promoting smart hygiene practices like frequent handwashing and staying home when sick.

 The university will continue to meet students' needs through the Counseling and Psychological Services Office.
 Students may request an appointment with the CAPS online form.

-The university will continue to work with our off-campus partners to make as many off-campus experiences available as possible, including through remote options.
-These opportunities will be offered to students based on the ability of our partner organizations to provide them, and we hope they will grow in availability.
+Yes.
+The university continues to work with our off-campus partners to make as many off-campus experiences available as possible, including through remote options.
+These opportunities will be offered to students based on the ability of our partner organizations to provide them.

 International study abroad programs are not yet available, however students will be able to take part in domestic study away opportunities.